Radiant with a Myriad of Sights and History

 Parks in the New England North West area

-Embracing nature is paramount, and some of New South Wales’ most prolific national parks are spotted here.
+When tackling the New England North West region, embracing nature is paramount.
+Some of New South Wales’ most prolific national parks are spotted here.
 Oxley Wild Rivers National Park, near Armidale, forms part of the Gondwana Rainforests of Australia World Heritage area and has a profusion of natural treasure.
 It includes the Wollomombi Falls, one of the highest waterfalls in the country.

 Washpool National Park, accessed from Glen Innes, is also part of this world-renowned area and its wide assortment of wildlife includes rare creatures.

 Near Narrabri, Mount Kaputar National Park houses the bewitching Sawn Rocks formation, a fantastic example of ‘organ-piping’.